 Figure 7.
 The PDF's for β Hyi from the high-res sample.
 Top left: the combined PDF from photometry-prior-stellar evolution projected onto (T{eff} , logg)-space; top right: the spectroscopic PDF in photometrically allowed space.
 These two estimates combine to the overall PDF in the bottom left panel.
-The bottom right: metallicity expectation values from spectroscopy (coloured area) and the photometric-model part (colored dots).
-[Fe/H] = (-0.08 ± 0.02) dex in the reference sample (described in the next Section).
+The bottom right: metallicity expectation values from spectroscopy (coloured area) and the photometric-model part (coloured dots).